Add option to glidecondor_addDN to auto-extract cert DN

 I remember vaguely fixing a issue something like this in the code elsewhere couple of years back.
 Just cant seem to recollect exactly where.
 Maybe we can just reuse that?

-#8 Updated by Igor Sfiligoi about 7 years ago
+#8 Updated by Igor Sfiligoi over 7 years ago

 I thought the CN=XYZ were deprecated, but I jsut checked, and you are right...